A backup system for holding elections without government involvement

 We can fix everything at once

 There are so many things wrong with the world today.
-I spent 12 years listing these things and coding a new 820-page constitution to fix most of it.
+I spent 17 years listing these things and writing a new 1,900-page constitution to fix most of it.
 This constitution is much better for everyone worldwide.
 Please believe me, it is possible to fix almost everything at once.

 How to slash lawmaker corruption

-Require lawmakers to vote secretly, at those 36 voting centers described above.
-This is so our lawmakers can vote as they like, and ignore their donors.
-Do you realize that the only thing the US Constitution commands twice is the recording of how each congressman votes?
-Strange how the US democracy does so many things wrong, like voting secrecy… Was our democracy designed to be correct?
+We will require all our lawmakers to vote secretly, at our 34 regional voting centers described above.
+This is so our lawmakers can vote as they like, and ignore the people trying to influence them.
+Do you realize that the only thing the US Constitution commands three times is the recording of how each congressman votes?

 Why do we allow corporate managers to divert company millions towards lobbying for their own political agendas?
 Why do we allow fictional citizens to run ads that try to shape how real citizens vote?
 Why do we let the gigantic cash flows of fictional citizens drown out the organic voice of the people?
 Non-human entities should not have the right of free speech like real people.
 They should have to stay out of politics, and social norms, and healthcare, and stick to the actual features of what they make and sell.